RoboDomo/RoboDomo/README.md

 7. TiVo DVR AND Mini (set top box)
 8. TV Guide info provided thorugh Schedules Direct (a mere $25/year subscription fee)
 9. Weather provided by Nest

+## Roadmap

+The roadmap, or things that need to be done, include but are not limited to:

+1. Configuration is currently done via environment variables set for the microservices and a single JavaScript Config.js file.
+Configuration should be done via a WWW interface, which is already under construction.
+See the screenshots to get an idea where it's headed.
+That's not at all working enough to use in practice, but it's coming along nicely.
+The microservices should get their configuration from the new setup schee (likely from a mongodb database).
+2. The Web App uses Twitter Bootstrap for styling, the Setup App uses material-ui.
+While the Bootstrap look is decent, moving it all to material-ui is in the cards.
+3. Even better mash up kinds of screens, beyond what dashboards can do.
+For example, a theater screen that has buttons for the ceiling fan, to control the TiVo, Smart TV, and AVR, control the A/C, and buttons to pause and resume the TV (turning on / off lights) for bathroom breaks.
+4. Add controls and microservices for devices beyond the ones initially supported.
+Samsung TVs are next on my list, but anyone who wants to contibute is welcome to.
+Contact me by creating an issue if you are interested.
+5. This is not a commercial product.
+I hope people will freely use it and contribute if it suits their needs.
+The license info/file for the projects need to be made clear (for each repo).
+6. DockerHub has virtually no content other than the actual container images.
+Those pages need to be done up with documentation and links back to GitHub.
+7. Versioning.
+Right now everything is 1.0.0 and :latest (on DockerHub)
+8. Unit testing (Mocha)
+9. Continuous integration.
+10. Long term testing.
+The microservices seem robust enough, but over the long term, bugs have cropped up.
+These need to be tightened up so the microservices do appropriate retry and handle failures gracefully in all cases.

 ## Screenshots
 This is the RoboDomo dashboard screen on iPad.
 There are two dashboards